realtobi999/realtobi999/README.md

 - **`GO` - `Demo-Bank Api`**: A REST API for a banking system featuring customers, accounts, and transactions using hexagonal architecture.
 This project showcases my skills in Go and API development.
 - **`ASP.NET` - `Todo-List Api`**: A CRUD REST API for handling todo items.
 This project demonstrates my ability to build and manage APIs using ASP.NET and C#.

+- **`ASP.NET` - `Hiking-Tracker Api`**: A REST API for a application like Strava.
+This project showcase my ability to build complex projects with quality architecture and clean design patterns.

 ## 📫 - Contact Me

 - 📱 +420 605 401 050
 - 📧 [tobiasfilgas.work@gmail.com](mailto:tobiasfilgas.work@gmail.com)
 - [LinkedIn](https://www.linkedin.com/in/tobiasfilgas/)